-Singapore Airlines' KrisFlyer program isn't only for Singaporeans: it's a popular international frequent flyer scheme for people who fly with Singapore Airlines, its Star Alliance partners, and other affiliated airlines including Virgin Australia and Virgin Atlantic.
+Singapore Airlines’ KrisFlyer isn’t just for Singaporeans: it’s an international frequent flyer program designed for those who fly with Singapore Airlines, its Star Alliance partners, and other affiliated airlines.
+That includes Virgin Australia.

-On the ground, KrisFlyer also serves as a useful frequent 'buyer' program too, with KrisFlyer miles easy to earn via a range of Australian and overseas credit cards – so even if you can't visit Singapore right now, you can still stock up on Singapore Airlines miles.
+On the ground, KrisFlyer also serves as a useful ‘frequent buyer’ program, with KrisFlyer miles – the name of its rewards currency – easy to earn via a range of Australian and overseas credit cards.

-As KrisFlyer operates a little differently than Australian frequent flyer programs like Qantas Frequent Flyer or Virgin Australia's Velocity, here's what you need to know about KrisFlyer.
+As KrisFlyer operates a little differently than Australian frequent flyer programs like Qantas Frequent Flyer or Virgin Australia’s Velocity, here’s what you need to know about it.

 - What is Singapore Airlines KrisFlyer?